INFORMATION FOR PHF PUPPY BUYERS

 PART 1.
 DIET

-Six week old puppies will have been eating a diet of dry puppy food or dry food slightly moistened with water.
+Six to 11 week old puppies will have been eating a diet of dry puppy food or dry food slightly moistened with water.
+You puppy will have been eating a commonly found dry puppy food supplemented with NuVet Plus.
+We try to use a puppy food that is most likely to be available at local feed and/or pet stores (and sometimes at the grocery store).
+Always provide plenty of fresh water.
+Feed your puppy twice a day if possible.
+(Six week old puppies will often be eating their food without moistening.)
+Never add milk in any form.
+Do not add water to your puppy's food.
+Crunchy food helps to keep teeth clean.
 If your puppy develops watery diarrhea, have it checked immediately by your vet.
-Be sure to ask your vet to check for Coccidea and Giardia, two parasites associated with farm animals.
+Be sure to ask your vet check for Coccidea and Giardia, two parasites associated with farm animals.
 Your vet may not look for these parasites unless asked.
 Diarrhea can kill a puppy in as little as a few days.
 If your puppy begins to act tired and doesn't want to eat, take it to the vet immediately.

 Your adult BC should have enough meat on its bones so you can't feel the ribs, but not so much that you can't feel the spine.
 When you feed each day, run your hand along its back and make sure you can feel the spine (taking into account rough coat vs. short coat).
 If you can feel the spine, but not the ribs, your BC is at a good weight.
 Anatolians should also have good coverage over the ribs, but otherwise should be fairly slender.
 You should not be able to feel an Aanatolian's spine as easily as a BC.
 Your dog is better off a little thin than a little fat.
 Ask your vet if you aren't sure whether your dog is in shape or not.

 PART 2.
 HOUSING